alikkon/tametheark/README.md

 2. Shut your server down with Shutdown.
 3. Start it up with Startup.
 4. Update your server (shutdown | update | startup)
-5. Maintenance is broken.
-Don't try to use it for now.
+5. Maintenance is working, assuming your conf.php is set up correctly.
 6. Restart your server if something seems wrong.
 7. Clear Op resets the operation flag for your ark server in case another operation gets hung up.